-How vision, passion and paint propelled us to global leadership and partnerships with the world’s largest companies
+How vision, passion and paint propelled us to an impassioned community, products and partnerships

 Bare Conductive sold its first jar of electrically conductive paint in September of 2011.
 But we started two years before that, as a student project at the Royal College of Art and Imperial College in London.
 July 31 was our tenth anniversary.
 Given this significant milestone, I thought it would be appropriate to indulge in a bit of storytelling.
 Specifically, I want to tell the story of how we went from a student project to a maker movement icon to a partner of the largest and most dynamic companies on the planet.

 I moved from the US to study at the Industrial Design Engineering dual master’s program at the Royal College of Art and Imperial College, London.
 The course promised to deliver a uniquely diverse intake of technical and creative students who were serious about working their ass off for two years.
 It was fantastic.
 Those two years changed my life in many ways, but most significantly, I met Isabel Lizardi, Bibi Nelson, and Becky Pilditch.
 They were first my partners in a project and soon my co-founders in a business.